Vitreoretinal Surgery Fellowship Program

 We support our fellows to submit their research for presentation to national and international conferences throughout the year as these are fantastic opportunities to learn more about the field, network with those around the world, and develop depth within one’s skillset.
 Our expectation is for the fellows to pursue meaningful research projects and develop the skills needed to have dynamic careers as leaders in the field of retina.

 Our fellows are given the title of Clinical Instructor in Ophthalmology within the department.
 As such, fellows are part of the teaching staff and are expected to take an active role in teaching the residents and medical students who rotate through our service.
+Our fellows have the opportunity to teach residents in the urgent care clinic as well as via ocular trauma (globe call).
 Furthermore, we hope that the fellows act as mentors for the residents and medical students, guiding them through their learning of ophthalmology and inspiring the next generation of leaders within our field.
 Applicants who are not interested in sharing our educational goals would not be a good fit for our fellowship.

 Salary & Benefits